isc-projects/stork/doc/devel.rst

 It allows you to break the test execution at any point and inject custom commands or preview the runtime variables.

-Another possibility to use the Python debugger is running the ``pytest`` executable directly by ``pdb``.
+Another possibility to use the Python debugger is by running the ``pytest`` executable directly by ``pdb``.
 You need manually call the ``rake systemtest:build`` to generate all needed artifacts before running tests.
 It's recommended to pass the ``-s`` and ``-k`` flags to ``pytest``.